mashmllo/hack-the-box--book/README.md

 when looking through the source code, there is nothing out of the ordinary.

 #### nikto scan
+nikto scan reveals /admin & /robots.txt is present in the webpage.
 ```
 - Nikto v2.1.6
 ---------------------------------------------------------------------------